From July 11 to July 15, 2020, Mongolians will celebrate Naadam, the Festival of the Three Manly Sports.

-On the morning of July 11, Mongolians gather for the Naadam Opening Ceremony, grand celebration of Mongolian dance, music and culture.
+On the morning of July 11, Mongolians gather at Ulaanbaatar's National Central Stadium for the Naadam Opening Ceremony, a grand celebration of Mongolian dance, music and culture.

 Zodog, Mongolian wrestler's frontless vests, are based on the legend of a princess whom no man could defeat in wrestling.
 Men now wrestle bare-chested to prevent a woman from entering a tournment and defeating them again.

-Wrestling in the National Naadam Festival takes place in the Naadam Stadium just south of downtown Ulaanbaatar.
-The nation's top five hundred twelve wrestlers compete for two days in nine untimed, single-elimination rounds.
+Wrestling in the National Naadam Festival takes place in the National Central Stadium in Ulaanbaatar.
+The nation's top 512 wrestlers compete for two days in nine untimed, single-elimination rounds.

 A Mongolian bow takes a full year to make using birch bark, mountain goat horns and other animal parts.